 D&E offers plenty of opportunities for students to get involved, learn, and grow in new experiences both volunteering and working on campus.

 A vital part of the Davis & Elkins College workforce consists of our student workers.
-Each year we hire between 300-400 students across campus and off campus too.
+Each year we hire several hundred students across campus and off campus too.
 For some students, this is their first job and it is a great way to develop essential work habits and enhance their resume.

 We do not “place” students in jobs – we allow our process to mimic the real hiring process they will later encounter after graduation.